-Nomads in Turkey had been using different types of tribal tents changing according to ethnicity, economic factors, and historical events.
+Nomads in Turkey used different types of tribal tents according to their ethnicity, economic factors, and historical events.
 In recent years, changing life conditions have pushed nomads to leave their traditional tent shapes and materials.
-Since recent years the shape, the traditional usage methods within the daily life, and the materials used, all determined by the experience of millenniums have not changed and transmitted from one generation to the other.
+In more recent years the shape, the traditional usage methods within the daily life, and the materials used, all determined by the experience of millennia, have not changed, and have transmitted from one generation to the next.

-In the first stage of tents that Anatolian Turkmens living in Turkey had used the Anatolian version is the round Central Asian type of tent.
+In the first stage of tents that Anatolian Turkmens living in Turkey used, the Anatolian version was the round Central Asian type of tent.
 Its name is Derim Evi (The collection house) or Topak Ev (The round tent).
 Like the Central Asian version, it was mainly formed from two parts.
 The lower part is made out of four portable and collapsible walls formed of light willow sticks attached in the form of a diamond-shaped frame.
 These portable walls are called “derim” meaning, collapsible, or “put together”.
-The upper part is made from sticks in the form of longbows to be attached on the upper edges of “derim” and collected and fixed on a wooden circle named “tünlük”.
-The bow-shaped sticks are named “uğ”.
-The wooden part is fixed to each other with the help of warp-faced long weavings called “tent band”.
+The upper part is made from sticks in the form of longbows to be attached to the upper edges of the “derim” and collected and fixed on a wooden circle called the “tünlük”.
+The bow-shaped sticks are called “uğ”.
+The wooden parts are fixed to each other with the help of long warp-faced weavings called “tent bands”.

 This type of tent is covered by felts cut and sewn together in the right form to cover the round tent.
-The circumference of the tent is generally covered by a long reed screen to keep it unpacked during the powerful winds.
+The circumference of the tent is generally covered by a long reed screen to keep it stable during powerful winds.

-The usage of this tent has been introduced to Anatolia by the entrance of Turks/Turkmens to the Anatolian peninsula in the early 11th century.
-The tent used for many centuries all around Anatolia, wherever the Turkmens are, leftover by several successive events in the historical flow of the region.
-Ottoman Empire had been in difficulty to control the movements of nomadic societies as well as taking the tax and military forces from them.
-The economic problems going on in Europe at the end of the 18th and at the beginning of the 19th century, especially raw material shortage following the industrial evolution pushed European empires such as England to make alliances with Ottomans to provide cotton and other agriculture products.
-This event pushed Ottomans to ban the nomadic activities in some very important plains in western and southern Anatolia which were the winter quarters for many nomad tribes.
-Once the plains are banned from nomadism activities, the sheep more suitable for the plains are changed to the goat which is more suitable for more mountainous areas, the new lands for Turkmens.
-So by this development, the round sheep wool-felt is changed by most of Anatolian Turkmens to the goat hair rectangular black tent.
-However, until the late 1970s, some tribes in some limited area in Anatolia continued to use the round felt tent such as the Kuzugüdenli-Bayat tribe of Akkışla district of Kayseri city, or Bekdik Tribe, which is again coming from Bayat Turkmens, in Ereğli region of Konya, as well as Bayats of Afyon- Emirdağ region.
+The usage of this tent was introduced to Anatolia by the immigration of Turks/Turkmens to the Anatolian peninsula in the early 11th century.
+The tent used for many centuries all around Anatolia, wherever the Turkmens are, is leftover from several successive events in the historical flow of the region.
+The Ottoman Empire had been having difficulties controlling the movements of nomadic societies as well as collecting taxes and recruiting military forces from them.
+The economic problems going on in Europe at the end of the 18th and at the beginning of the 19th century, especially a raw material shortage following the industrial revolution, pressured European empires like England to make alliances with the Ottomans to provide cotton and other agriculture products.
+This event pushed the Ottomans to ban the nomadic activities in some very important plains areas in western and southern Anatolia which were the winter quarters for many nomad tribes.
+Once the plains were banned from nomadism activities, the sheep more suitable for the plains are changed to the goat, which is more suitable for more mountainous areas, the new lands for Turkmens.
+So by this development, the round sheep wool-felt is changed by most Anatolian Turkmens to the goat hair rectangular black tent.
+However, until the late 1970s, some tribes in some limited areas in Anatolia continued to use the round felt tents, such as the Kuzugüdenli-Bayat tribe of Akkışla district of Kayseri city, and the Bekdik Tribe, which is again coming from Bayat Turkmens, in the Ereğli region of Konya, as well as Bayats of the Afyon- Emirdağ region.

 The second type of nomadic tent which is used in more recent centuries is the black tent.
-The Anatolian Turkmen Black goat hair tent is a square tent erected on a tree, or four central poles and many little side poles.
-The smallest dimension of the black tent would be 3 meters to 5 meters, the biggest would be 6 meters to 8 meters which will be at the maximum weight that one camel can hold during the migration, which is more or less 250 kg.
-The four walls of the tent are made up of goat hair fabrics made of 60-70 cm width panels with necessary length sewn together side to side.
-A gabled roof type of a roof again made of goat hair panels is erected onto three or four main central poles.
+The Anatolian Turkmen black goat hair tent is a square tent erected on a tree, or four central poles and many little side poles.
+The smallest dimension of the black tent would be 3 meters to 5 meters, the biggest would be 6 meters to 8 meters, which would be the maximum weight that one camel can hold during the migration, which is more or less 250 kg.
+The four walls of the tent are made up of goat hair fabrics made of 60-70 cm width panels, sewn together side to side to the necessary width.
+A gabled type of roof, again made of goat hair panels, is erected onto three or four main central poles.
 The Turkmens kept the long reed screen to wrap over the black goat-hair tent.
-Both the round felt and rectangle goat hair tents have doors opened either to the south of to the east.
+Both the round felt and rectangle goat hair tents have doors opened either to the south or to the east.

-The Kurdish tribes had lived also in eastern Anatolia for several millenniums, Eastern Anatolia with very high plateaus reaching 3000 meters, were Kurdish nomads summer quarters.
+The Kurdish tribes had lived also in eastern Anatolia for several millennia.
+With very high plateaus reaching 3000 meters, Eastern Anatolia highlands were Kurdish nomads’ summer quarters.
 These mountainous areas were more suitable for big goat herds so the material is the black goat hair.
-Kurdish society lives in extended family types of groups, so the tent dimension is much bigger than Anatolian Turkmen goat hair tents.
-The tent itself might be erected even upon 15 poles placed five on the north-south axis as tree raw along the east-west axis.
-The Kurdish tent has the kitchen room, which is at the same time women part, the living room, which is men part, time to time some parcels for the newly born lambs and goats.
+Kurdish society lives in extended family groups, so the tent dimension is much bigger than Anatolian Turkmen goat hair tents.
+The tent itself might be erected upon as many as 15 poles placed five on the north-south axis with a tree row along the east-west axis.
+The Kurdish tent has the kitchen room, which is the women’s part, and the living room, which is the men’s part, and also serves from time to time for some protection for the newly born lambs and goats.

-The Kurdish tent is also divided by reed screens and also by a specific warp-faced weaving named “perdeh” (curtain).
+The Kurdish tent is also divided by reed screens and also by a specific warp-faced weaving called a “perdeh” (curtain).
 The circumference of the tent is wrapped again by the reed screens to block the wind.

-All of these traditional tents and the daily life organized around them is fruits of millenniums of experience and wisdom.
-So one day, we wish you to experience this lifestyle with The Black Tent Project.
+All of these traditional tents and the daily life organized around them are the fruits of millennia of experience and wisdom.
+So one day soon, we wish you to experience this lifestyle with The Black Tent Project.